Dental Crowns Sydney

-Unfortunately, there are instances when crowns need to be replaced, sometimes more than once, over the course of a lifetime.
-At North Sydney Dental Practice we are able to replace your old crown.
+At North Sydney Dental Practice we are able to replace your old crown if it has issues with dark margins, poor colour matching, chips or evidence of new decay getting underneath the old crown.
 Should you have any concerns about your existing crown simply arrange a consultation with our lovely team where we will be happy to assess your individual case and provide all the options.

 How should I care for my crown?

 Once a crown is affixed to your natural tooth, you will need to look after it as best you can to ensure it lasts as long as possible.
 The best way to care for your dental crown is to maintain a good oral hygiene routine of daily flossing and brushing twice a day.
 In addition to that, regular oral health check-ups with your dentist and hygienist; just as you would do with natural teeth.